Darth-Apple/Profile-Visits/readme.txt

 Installation:
 	- Upload the contents of the /Upload folder to your MyBB root folder.
 	- Install and activate "Latest Visitors on Profiles" via the ACP.
+	- Note that this plugin requires at least MyBB 1.8.1 in order to be compatible.
+If you are running 1.8.0, please upgrade to 1.8.1 before installing this plugin.

 Configuration & Notes:
 	- Once this plugin is installed an activated, you may configure this plugin via ACP -> Configuration -> "Latest Visitors on Profile"